Sayandip0408/VRPPC/README.md

 iii.
 Objective value = B + Cost of external transporter for the external vehicles

-# To read more please check the VRPPC_Doc.pdf
+# To read more please check the VRPPC_documentationNew.pdf